Axxiss/driving-time/README.md

 - Breaks of at least 45 minutes (separable into 15 minutes followed by 30 minutes) should be taken after 4 ½ hours at the latest.

+_Warning!_ this library is not tested with large amount of data, many linear search are used.
+If you're experiencing performance issues open a ticket on the issue tracker.

 TODO